w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 submission deposit will not be claimable using the `refundSubmissionDeposit` extrinsic.
 To refund your deposit, you can start a new referendum and specifically request a refund from the treasury.
 You need to make sure you have enough balance for a new submission deposit and you will need to select the right track to ask for the refund.
-In any case, the [Small Tipper Track](../maintain/maintain-guides-polkadot-opengov.md#small-tipper) would be fine for any kind of deposit.
+For example, the [Small Tipper Track](../maintain/maintain-guides-polkadot-opengov.md#small-tipper) would be fine for any kind of deposit refund up to
+{{ polkadot: 250 DOT :polkadot }}{{ kusama: 8.25 KSM KSM :kusama }}.